malg97/malg97/README.md

 My name is Michael, this repo contains my past and ongoing projects.
-I primarilry focus on data science and machine learning, but I do enjoy the occasional science experiment.
+I primarilry focus on data science and machine learning.

 <!---
 malg97/malg97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.